Pierre1231/Jingyi-web/content/en/project/Challenge Cup/index.md

 **Rest People**

 Built and debugged the cluster simulation platform -- Potato.
+For more infomation about Potato, please [click here]{https://arxiv.org/abs/2308.12698}.